manudavidos/ROOK/README.md

 Please use the rook_dev branch to make edits

-Install opencv-python qrcode packages to use qr code functionality
+Install qrcode packages to use qr code functionality